SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/create-service.md

 That sounds *amazing*, so let's do it!
 How do we create a service?
 In the `src/` directory, create a new PHP class *wherever* you want.
-It seriously doesn't matter what directories or subdirectories you create in `src/`: do whatever you want.
+It seriously doesn't matter what directories or subdirectories you create in `src/`: do whatever feels good for you.

-For this example, I'll create a `Service/` - thought again, you could call that `PizzaParty` or `Repository` if you want to - and inside of *that*, a new PHP class.
+For this example, I'll create a `Service/` directory - though again, you could call that `PizzaParty` or `Repository` - and inside of *that*, a new PHP class.
 Let's call it... how about `MixRepository`.
 "Repository" is a pretty common name for a service that returns data.
 Notice that when I create this, PhpStorm *automatically* adds the correct namespace.
 It doesn't matter *how* we organize our classes inside of `src/`... as long as our namespace matches the directory.

 One important thing about service classes: they have *nothing* to do with Symfony.
 Our controller class is a Symfony concept.
-But `MixRepository` is a class we're *creating* to organize our *own* code.
+But `MixRepository` is a class *we're* creating to organize our *own* code.
 That means... there are no rules!
 We don't need to extend a base class or implement an interface.
 We can make this class look and feel however we want.
 The power!